sonatype-nexus-community/cs-auth-proxy/README.md

 ### Background

 Some customers want SAML support for our products.
-This docker-compose based approach provides a SSO environment similar to that deployed by these
+This docker-compose based approach demonstrates a functional SSO environment similar to that deployed by these
 customers:

-* a reverse proxy (Apache httpd) which interacts via SAML 2.0 to authenticate users, and add HTTP headers to a backend IQ instance.

-* a populated LDAP (OpenLDAP) with four users belonging to a combination of three groups.

-* a licensed IQ instance configured to use the supplied HTTP header, communicate with the LDAP instance, and associate the LDAP *administrators* group to the *System Administrator* role.
-This is provisioned locally & on-demand via a script.

 * An authorization service (Keycloak), acting as a SAML 2.0 Identity Provider.
+  This simulates the customer's existing IdP.

+* A populated LDAP (OpenLDAP) with four users belonging to a combination of three groups.
+This simulates a customer's LDAP store.

+* A reverse proxy (Apache HTTPD) which acts as a SAML 2.0 Service Provider and proxies requests to a backend IQ instance.

+* A licensed IQ instance configured to use the proxy-supplied HTTP headers, communicate with the LDAP instance, and associate the LDAP *administrators* group to the *System Administrator* role.

 The base images for the environment are available on Dockerhub and customized at runtime.